Leaving home: West Virginia population drop is largest in US - WTMJ

 Andrew Snyder is looking for a reason to come back permanently.

 Snyder, 25, moved out of Charleston when he was a college freshman in 2016 to join the Army because he and his then-pregnant wife wanted to provide for their family.
-After leaving the Army, he found work as a defense contractor in Alabama — one of only two other states that also lost population over the past decade, along with Illinois.
+After leaving the Army, he found work as a defense contractor in Alabama.

 Snyder, whose relatives still live in West Virginia, dreams of moving to Morgantown one day to earn a master’s degree.

-Note: This story has been corrected to show that Alabama was not among the states to lose population from 2010 to 2020.